toptal/chewy/README.md

   UsersIndex.filter{ q(query_string: {query: 'lazy fox'}) } # query expression
   ```

-* Field-dependant composite expression.
+* Field-dependent composite expression
-  Consists of the field name (with dot notation or not),
-  value and action operator between them.
-Field name might take
-  additional options for passing to the result expression.
+  Consists of the field name (with or without dot notation), a value, and an action operator between them.
+The field name might take additional options for passing to the resulting expression.

   ```ruby
   UsersIndex.filter{ name == 'Name' } # simple field term filter